Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_personhood_framework/output.md

 ## Next Steps
 - Prepare actionable policy recommendations for relevant authorities.
 - Formulate advocacy strategies for presenting recommendations.
-- Share drafts in the Discord channel for community feedback and revisions.
+- **Share drafts in the Discord channel for community feedback and revisions.** (This task is now complete.)